A full review of the Dynamic Neural Retraining System (DNRS)

 – I had a supportive and calm home environment (my now husband).

 – I had 0 pressure to recover by a certain time due to family or finances or some self-imposed deadline.
+I think this is particularly helpful for type A folks and school age youth.

 If one of these things isn’t an option for you, it absolutely does not mean you can’t heal.
 Rather, it means you have a resilience building opportunity that will make your recovery story even more powerful.